Ayushpatel26/A.-J.-D.-Solutions-Task/README.md

    - Make sure the frontend (`client`) is pointing to the correct backend API URL.
 In the frontend code, ensure the base URL for Axios requests is set to `http://localhost:5000` (or your preferred port if you change the backend port).

 2. **Environment Setup for Backend**:
-   - Create a `.env` file in the `server` folder if it doesn't already exist, and set the required variables like `PORT`.
+   - Create a `.env` file in the `Backend` folder if it doesn't already exist, and set the required variables like `PORT`.
    - Start the backend server first to ensure it's ready to handle incoming requests.

 3. **Running Backend in Development Mode**:
    - Start the backend using:
      ```bash
      cd Backend
+     npm i
      npm run dev
      ```
    - This will run the server using `nodemon` if it's set up in the `package.json`, allowing for automatic restarts on code changes.